pobeidy1/Experimental-Design-and-Evaluation-of-Deep-Learning-Models-for-COVID-19-Segmentation-and-Detection-/README.md

 ## 1. Introduction

 Medical classification has widely benefited from recent developments in computer vision, especially deep artificial neural networks.
-This work is the continuation of the COVID-19 classification study, which has already been published in the [Journal of Imaging]&#40;https://www.mdpi.com/2313-433X/8/9/237#cite&#41;.
+This work is the continuation of the COVID-19 classification study, which has already been published in the [Journal of Imaging](https://www.mdpi.com/2313-433X/8/9/237#cite&#41).
 Here we evaluated the performance of the Mask-RCNN deep learning neural network to segment lesions of COVID-19 on chest CT 2D images.
-The kernel of the feature extractor of the Mask-RCNN-ResNet-50-FPN was resized for the segmentation of COVID-19 in infected lungs, together with the creation of custom anchors for detection.
+The kernel of the feature extractor of the Mask-RCNN-ResNet-50-FPN was resized [1] for the segmentation of COVID-19 in infected lungs, together with the creation of custom anchors for detection.
 We additionally built Mask-RCNN-MobileNet-v3-large-FPN.
-The fine-tuned Mask-RCNN-ResNet-50 -FPN was the base to compare whether the proposed models surpassed the base model's performance segmentation and detection.)
+The fine-tuned Mask-RCNN-ResNet-50 -FPN was the base to compare whether the proposed models surpassed the base model performance for segmentation and detection of COVID-19 in infected CT 2D images.

 ## 2. Experimental Design